 This is a problem-solving mammogram that may be recommended by the radiologist or referring doctor in patients with an abnormal mammogram, breast lump, nipple discharge, or skin changes.
 This exam is used to help determine the cause of concern in these patients.

 Mercy Health also has a Mobile Mammography program.
-Mercy Health’s three mobile mammography units stop at convenient locations throughout Greater Cincinnati several times each week and offer the latest imaging technology, including tomosynthesis or 3D imaging.
+Mercy Health’s three mobile mammography units stop at convenient locations throughout Greater Cincinnati several times each week and offer the latest imaging technology, including tomosynthesis or 3D mammograms.
 Call 513-686-3300 or 1-855-PINK123 (1-855-746-5123) to schedule a mammogram when the mobile mammography unit is at a location convenient to you.

 See this heart-warming story about Joretta Kidd, an employee from the Cincinnati Hamilton County Community Action Agency, and Mercy Health Mobile Mammography, which detected her breast cancer early and possibly saved her life.